Applications are now open for the 2017 WCB Adrian Meade Dairy Innovation Program.

 The program was created in memory of the late Adrian Meade, a former WCB supplier director and chairman who was passionate about encouraging students from the region into tertiary education.

-This year is the third year of the program and it has been very enthusiastically received by students, schools and participating industry partners.
+The program has been very enthusiastically received by students, schools and participating industry partners.
+This year will be the fourth year of the program.

-You can read about last year’s activities in our Supplier News August 2016 edition (pages 4 to 6).
+You can read about our 2016 activities in the Supplier News August 2016 edition (pages 4 to 6).
 Click here to open.

 For further information, please contact program coordinator Louise Thomas on firstname.lastname@example.org or 0418 443 433.